bguan/grafon/README.md

 # Grafon

-A graphical phonetic constructed script and language, i.e. Conlang & Conscript.
+An app to develop my graphical phonetic constructed script and language, i.e. Conlang & Conscript.

+A live site built with flutter web is hosted on [grafon.org](https://grafon.org/).

 Logo-grams, i.e. graphical symbols, AKA Grams, arranged in a table, are each associated with a syllable (an optional starting consonant and a mandatory vowel).